-For any type of authentication, you will need to ensure that users are created at Bizagi Work portal.
+For any type of authentication, you will need to make sure that users are created at Bizagi Work portal.

 Disregarding the selected Authentication type for your Work Portal login, you may choose to configure a schedule in Bizagi to import and synchronize users from your LDAP Server into Bizagi.

 For more information about this option, refer to Importing LDAP Users.